QueriumCorp/swapi/README.md

 Note that there is an alternative bash script implementation of this same procedure, [located here](swapi-deploy.sh) that you can run from the stepwise bastion command line.

 The stepwise bastion server is the most convenient environment to view the state of the Kubernetes cluster.
-This small AWS EC2 Ubuntu is automatically configured with all necessary software and credentials, and it includes "getting started" help in the login banner.
+This small AWS EC2 Ubuntu instance is automatically configured with all necessary software and credentials, and it includes "getting started" help in the login banner.
 If that's still not enough for your needs then contact Lawrence McDaniel (lawrence@querium.com).

 ![k9s swapi](/doc/k9s-swapi.png?raw=true "k9s swapi")